heysokam/confy/doc/design.md

 - .... etc, etc, etc ...

 Annoyed by the fragmented ecosystem, you give up and rely on the user to do all the heavy work.
-Now your project became just another version of make/cmake/etc.
+Now your project just became another version of make/cmake/etc.
-Which means you became just as hard to use, setup and manage for newcomers.
+Which means its just as hard to use, setup and manage for newcomers.

 Alternatively, you consider using ZigCC.
 ZigCC comes with all of these features **builtin**, out of the box.
 No extra setup: